You have a bouncing baby girl or boy on the way, but you need to go to the dentist.

 Getting a dental checkup while pregnant is completely safe, and highly suggested.

 Dental checkups and cleanings are essential to enjoying good dental health.
-Sometimes those cravings common with pregnancy can lead us to eat bad foods, which means getting a regular cleaning will keep your teeth healthy during pregnancy.
+Sometimes those cravings common with pregnancy can lead us to eat bad foods.
+This requires getting a regular cleaning will improve your chances of keeping your teeth healthy during pregnancy.

 Regular dental checkups during pregnancy help to combat some common dental issues for women when carrying a child.
 Below are some common issues that can be caught with regular checkups:

 Pregnant women are more susceptible to tooth decay.
 Many women find themselves consuming more carbohydrates during pregnancy, which is converted into sugars that are harmful to teeth.

 Getting a professional cleaning will help to fight gum problems that become more common during pregnancy.

 Given that tooth decay is more of a risk during pregnancy, gingivitis becomes more of a possibility.

 That means preventing gingivitis from sprouting up is crucial for your own future health.
 Gingivitis causes further tooth decay and can create infections in your mouth.
 Without any debate, you must go to the dentist to keep from developing gingivitis while pregnant.

 During the second trimester, many expectant mothers will develop what are called “pregnancy tumours”.